secretstartups/handbook/content/handbook/marketing/emergency-response.md

    * Request issue utlizing [Incident Communications template](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=incident_communications) in the Marketing Operations project.
    * Fill in as many blanks as you can with as much information as you have available - the issue template will walk you through what is needed.
 Feel free to add any additional context that may be helpful.
 If you do not have all the information, that is OK, as we know it is an ongoing development.
    * Add Due Date (or best guess)
-   * Include googlesheet of copy document, even if it is blank.
+   * Include googledoc of copy document, even if it is blank.
 Use [this template](https://docs.google.com/document/d/1J_prQ8rXRqEcPWxKd1YH4ANGP5UjMPoAfnjpY8ty0XE/edit)
    * Include approx size of the list - this will determine what email platform we will use and helps immensely in our planning.
 Over estimate when you are unsure.
    * If you are requesting a list, create an [issue](https://gitlab.com/gitlab-com/marketing/marketing-strategy-performance/-/issues/new?issuable_template=list-request) with the Marketing Strategy team and relate it to the issue you just created.
    * Include any custom fields you need created for `mail-merge` in the email.
 Include field max lengths needed, or best guess.
 Mktops will determine if they can use an existing field or not.